pradeephrish/primer/README.md

 ## Primer Install ##

-This document contains instructions for setting Primer Skeletal Project on Windows and Mac environment
+This document contains instructions for setting Primer Skeletal Project on Windows and Mac environment.

 Install latest version of [Google Chrome](http://www.google.com/chrome) on Mac/Windows machine

 Since current version of project uses javascript and html, we prefer to use simple Apache Web Server for running the project.
 But you can install any other tools to run web project.

 ### Steps on Mac ###

-	Install Git for Mac  from (this link)[http://git-scm.com/download/mac]
+	Install Git for Mac  from [this link](http://git-scm.com/download/mac)

 	Apache comes pre-installed on latest MAC OS, To enable apache , Run following command on terminal

 		sudo apachectl start